How to Make Office Expense Sheet in Excel (with Easy Steps)

 VBA Code Breakdown

-• Thus, this code works to convert numbers to words.
+• This code converts numbers to words.

-• Then, Save and close the Module.
+• Hit Save and close the Module.

 =Number_To_Words(F18)